 This returned just over 1,200 papers.
 The trend in electronic publication data is shown in the following figure.
 Notice in particular the significant increase in the number of publications from 2017/2018 onwards, coinciding with the introduction of the Convolutional Neural Network (CNN) design, other neural network designs such as U-Net (for image medical image segmentation), and indeed the invention of transformer architecture based large language models such as BERT.

-Discovering Hidden Themes: Topic modeling algorithms sift through unstructured text data (like articles, emails, social media posts) to find recurring patterns of words.
+Discovering Hidden Themes: Topic modelling algorithms sift through unstructured text data (like articles, emails, social media posts) to find recurring patterns of words.
 These patterns are interpreted as topics.

-Unsupervised Learning: Most topic modeling techniques, like Latent Dirichlet Allocation (LDA), are examples of unsupervised learning, where the algorithm identifies patterns without any prior labeling of the data.
+Unsupervised Learning: Most topic modelling techniques, like Latent Dirichlet Allocation (LDA), are examples of unsupervised learning, where the algorithm identifies patterns without any prior labeling of the data.

 Interpreting Topics: The output of a topic model is typically a list of topics, each represented by a cluster of words.
 Interpreting these topics usually requires human judgment, as the algorithm only knows about word frequencies, not the meaning of the words.
 Of course, as we’ll come to see, BERTopic allows us to introduce a large language model into our pipeline and have it interpret the topics for us automatically.